loicrava/Introduction-SolidWorks/README.md

 Since you have success the step 1 now try to put a holl in the Square

+## Step 3 Objet Font

+Font your Objet to make it malliable

+## Step 4 Add an extension of your Objet

 # Part 3: Create Your First Objet

 ## Create an Objet of your Choice